jhochwald/NETX/README.md

 # NETX
 **NET-Experts Free-ware and Open Source**

-Mostly PowerShell related Free-ware and Open Source stuff will be published here.
+Mostly PowerShell related **Freeware** and **Open Source** stuff is published here.

-A while ago we decided to publish some of our stuff as Open Source under the terms of the BSD License (Cause it is very flexible for all of us).
+A while ago we decided to publish some of our stuff as **Open Source** under the terms of the BSD License (Cause it is very flexible for all of us).

-This Repository contains the stuff that we think it's useful for the community.
+*This Repository contains the stuff that we think it's useful for the community.*

 ## Content
 You will find the following here: